On the monodromies and the limit mixed Hodge structures of families of algebraic varieties: Preliminary notions and results

 \subsection{Equivariant Ehrhart theory of Katz and Stapledon}

-In this section, we introduce some polynomials in the Equivariant Ehrhart theory in Katz-Stapledon~\cite{K-S-1} and Stapledon~\cite{Stapledon}.
+In this subsection, we recall the definition of some polynomials introduced by Katz-Stapledon~\cite{K-S-1} and Stapledon~\cite{Stapledon} in their Equivariant Ehrhart theory.
 Throughout this paper, we regard the empty set $\emptyset$ as a $(-1)$-dimensional polytope, and as a face of any polytope.
 Let $P$ be a polytope.
 If a subset $F\subset P$ is a face of $P$, we write $F\prec P$.
 For a pair of faces $F\prec F' \prec P$ of $P$, we denote by $[F,F']$ the face poset $\{F''\prec P\mid F\prec F''\prec F'\}$, and by $[F,F']^{*}$ a poset which is equal to $[F,F']$ as a set with the reversed order.